azam-akram/message-service/README.md

 docker run -p 8500:8500 consul-latest
 ```
 Go to http://localhost:8500 and see consul service is up and running.
-- Second, the message service fetches the uuid from uuid-generator service. so uuid-generator service must be available in consul before message-service fetch the uuid.
+- Second, the message-service fetches uuid for each message from uuid-generator service.
+So uuid-generator service must be registered to the consul server.
+Find the instruction about how to run uuid-generator service here https://github.com/azam-akram/uuid-generator.

-For this, go to uuid-generator project and build the whole project
+Go to uuid-generator project and build the whole project
 ```bash
 gradlew clean build
 ```
 and then run the GeneratorApplication.
 Go to http://localhost:8500 and see new uuid-generator service is added to the dashboard.

 - Then come back here and build the whole message-service projects and tests
 ```bash
 gradlew clean build
 ```
-- Now run MessageApplication, which starts Tomcat at port 9999.
-Go to http://localhost:8500 and see new message-service service is added to the dashboard.
+- Now run MessageApplication, which starts Tomcat at port 9999 and registers itself to consul server.
+Go to http://localhost:8500 and see now both uuid-generator and message-service services are added to the dashboard.

 ### Application Consul configuration

-In order to make service discoverable in consul, use spring cloud dependency and used @EnableDiscoveryClient,
+In order to make service discoverable in consul, I use spring cloud dependency and **@EnableDiscoveryClient**,
 ```java
 @EnableDiscoveryClient
 @SpringBootApplication
 public class MessageApplication {
     public static void main(String[] args) {
         SpringApplication.run(MessageApplication.class, args);
     }
 }
 ```

-and added consul properties in bootstrap.yml files
+and add consul properties in bootstrap.yml files
 ```yml
 spring:
   application: